 A brief correction followed before slower growth returned toward the end of 2020.
 As the year closed, TVL across all DeFi stood at around $15.8 billion.
 Since then, interest in the sector has increased significantly.
 By April 6, 2021, DeFi Pulse reported a total of more than $52.19 billion locked in the DeFi ecosystems it covers.

 As the first blockchain network to introduce a programming language capable of writing smart contracts, Ethereum has enjoyed a significant advantage with regard to decentralized finance.
 Being the first mover in the industry, many developers interested in exploring blockchain technology’s potential beyond Bitcoin began experimenting with the network shortly after its release.

 According to data from Ethereum-focused software firm ConsenSys, as of the end of 2020, there were more than 130,000 developers registered with the popular Ethereum development suite Infura.
 This represents a growth of 87% over the previous year.

 Reflecting the weight of development activity on Ethereum is the number of DeFi applications on different networks.
 As of April 2021, DeFi Prime reported a total of 251 DeFi projects.
 Of that number, 215 are based on Ethereum.

-Again, the figures do not provide a complete picture, as they do not include data from several notable blockchains.
+Again, the figures don't provide a complete picture, as they don't include data from several notable blockchains.
 However, other metrics support the notion that Ethereum remains the dominant network for decentralized finance.
-For example, data from the analytics provider DeFi Review shows that, of the top 20 projects by TVL, 14 are on Ethereum.
+For example, data from analytics provider DeFi Review shows that, of the top 20 projects by TVL, 14 are on Ethereum.